CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting.md

 The following example commands run on a BGP unnumbered configuration and show IPv6 next hops or the interface name for any IPv4 prefix.

-To show a summary of the BGP configuration on the switch, run the NCLU `net show bgp summary` command or the vtysh `show ip bgp summary`.
+To show a summary of the BGP configuration on the switch, run the NCLU `net show bgp summary` command or the vtysh `show ip bgp summary` command.
 For example:

 ```
 cumulus@switch:~$ net show bgp summary